monsoonmaelstrom/book2/book2.md

 “You probably shouldn’t snoop,” I tell her.
 “Even if you’re *not* in a relationship with Peter.”

-“It seems like *you’re* the one that shouldn’t be snooping,” Amelia retorts.
+“It seems like *you’re* the one who shouldn’t be snooping,” Amelia retorts.

 “Yeah.
 Well.”
 It’s a valid statement to which I have no good response, especially since I intend to continue snooping.